 Trusted C library is enhanced to avoid format string attacks.
 Any attempts to use %n in printf-family functions such as snprintf will result in a run-time error.

 Unsupported C++ Standard Classes and Functions

-The following table lists unsupported C++03 classes and functions inside an enclave.
-Also, the table does not include unsupported C functions.
-See Unsupported C Standard Functions for detailed information.
+The following table lists unsupported C++11 classes and functions inside the enclave.